 ENS 2335 - Forest Measurements 2cr

 This course introduces students to the quantitative methods used to assess current forest conditions and develop professional forest inventories.
 Main topics include sampling designs for economic and ecological assessments; stand mapping; forest inventory protocols; and data analysis, interpretation, and presentation.
 A field component focuses on the use of standard forestry equipment including both analog and digital hypsometers and dendrometers.
 All data analysis and interpretation is conducted using Microsoft Excel.

 Prerequisite: ENS 2330 Forest Biology.

-ENS 2490 - Introduction to Sustainable Agriculture 4cr

-Agriculture is a central human endeavor connected to everything we care about on the planet: human and ecosystem health, food, water, nature, markets and trade, culture, art, power, energy, communities, climate change, and social justice.
+ENS 2490 - Introduction to Sustainable Agriculture 4cr Agriculture is a central human endeavor connected to everything we care about on the planet: human and ecosystem health, food, water, nature, markets and trade, culture, art, power, energy, communities, climate change, and social justice.
 This course introduces students to principles and practices of sustainable agriculture through reading, writing, discussion, field exercises, and a final project.
 Students develop an intellectual foundation for the study of agriculture as well as some hands-on farming skills at the College Farm and Garden.
 Prerequisite: ENS 1150 Perspectives in Environmental Studies.

-ENS 2500 - Topics in Environmental Governance 4cr

-Who determines access to common timber, grasslands and waters?
+ENS 2500 - Topics in Environmental Governance 4cr Who determines access to common timber, grasslands and waters?
 Do rivers and species have "rights" that must be acknowledged?
 When does the release of wastes and leftovers, a.k.a. "pollution," cross the line private to public decision?
 Is democracy compatible with good environmental governance?
 "Environmental governance" concerns the exercise of collective human authority over natural resources and systems.
 In this sophomore-level course, students review basic theories of governance then interweave theory, case studies, and relevant law to complete an introduction to environmental governance.
 This course is offered in three versions, which use different topic areas to pursue a single set of learning outcomes.
 It cannot be re-taken for credit.
 In the "Woodland, Wetland, and Wild" version, the case studies and laws concern protection of endangered species and their habitats, and wilderness.
-In

-"Cleaning Up The Commons," they concern air and water pollution, including pollutants that are considered "hazardous."
-In "Food, Fiber, and Fuel," they concern agriculture, including its use to produce fuel, in addition to food and fiber: Δ WAC 2: Writing and Research in the Liberal Arts & Society and Human Behavior Prerequisite: Completion of WAC 1: First-Year Seminar strongly recommended.

-ENS 3020 - Aquatic Ecology and Water Pollution 4cr

-This course presents the principles by which aquatic systems are organized and emphasizes the manner in which representative aquatic ecosystems function.
+In "Cleaning Up The Commons," they concern air and water pollution, including pollutants that are considered "hazardous."
+In "Food, Fiber, and Fuel," they concern agriculture, including its use to produce fuel, in addition to food and fiber. ∆ WAC 2: Writing and Research in the Liberal Arts & Society and Human Behavior Prerequisite: Completion of WAC 1: First-Year Seminar strongly recommended.
+ENS 2950 - 2989 - Special Topics 2cr - 4cr Special Topics are in-depth thematic courses, for 2 or 4 credits, that may be repeated for credit under a different theme.
+ENS 3020 - Aquatic Ecology and Water Pollution 4cr This course presents the principles by which aquatic systems are organized and emphasizes the manner in which representative aquatic ecosystems function.
 Ecological theory relating to energy flow and matter cycling is a major topic as is studies of the adaptations for life in different types of aquatic systems.
 The second half of the course focuses on water pollution sources, effects, detection, and control.
 One major weekend field trip with a fee of \$20 is required.
 Includes a regular lab period.

-Prerequisites: BIO 1160 General Biology and CHM 1160 General Chemistry I.

-ENS 3030 - Hydrology 4cr

-This course is a study of hydrologic conditions and principles relevant to environmental science.
+Prerequisites: BIO 1160 General Biology and CHM 1160 General Chemistry I. ENS 3030 - Hydrology 4cr This course is a study of hydrologic conditions and principles relevant to environmental science.
 There is a strong field focus.
 Includes a regular lab period.

-Prerequisites: CHM 1160 General Chemistry I.
+Prerequisites: CHM 1160 General Chemistry I. Trerequisites. ernivi 1100 General Chemistry I.

-ENS 3100 - Conservation and Wildlife Biology 4cr

-Conservation biology is the applied science of maintaining the earth's biological diversity.
-The main focus of this course is biological, but it is cross-disciplinary and reaches into philosophy, economics, and sociology.
-Game, non-game, endangered species, and principles of wildlife management are included. Δ CIV: Environmental Responsibility

-Prerequisites: BIO 2020 Ecology.